 Step 2 – before you apply

-We're only responsible for the admission criteria and procedures in community and voluntary controlled secondary schools.
-We decide who's allocated a secondary school place based on the number of applications and the admissions policy.
+We're only responsible for the admission criteria and procedures in community and voluntary controlled primary schools.
+We decide who's allocated a primary school place based on the number of applications and the admissions policy.

 When a child has an Education, Health and Care Plan that names a specific school, the child will be allocated a place before any other places are allocated.